drosen555/iqwebsite-clone/whitepapers/ELTMaestro-for-Spark-Data-integration-on-clusters.md

 But if a data warehouse is to operate smoothly, reliably ingesting and processing data day after day, these tools are critical.

-### Integrator for Spark
+### ELTMaestro for Spark

 How, then, can we have our cake and eat it too?
 How can we get the architectural advantages of Figure 4 -- dispensing with the ETL server, saving that money, and realizing those performance gains -- without giving up the conveniences that tools like DataStage and Informatica provide?
-That is precisely the purpose of Integrator.
+That is precisely the purpose of ELTMaestro.

-Integrator's reason for existence is to _enable_ the architecture shown in Figure 4.
-An edition of Integrator exists for each supported platform that can be used on the right-hand side.
+ELTMaestro's reason for existence is to _enable_ the architecture shown in Figure 4.
+An edition of ELTMaestro exists for each supported platform that can be used on the right-hand side.
 We are proud, in this paper, to announce that these platforms now include Apache Spark.